sherado99/SPDET/README.md

 - Keep the column with the rejection email (or create one).
 - Add extra columns: targetTone (set to empathetic), recipientName, recipientEmail, and additionalInstructions (optional).
 - Save the file.
-- Visit the SETI Actor page on Apify Store, upload the CSV, click Run.
+- Visit the SPDET Actor page on Apify Store, upload the CSV, click Run.
 - Wait a few seconds, then download the output CSV.
 - Copy the improvedEmail column into your email client and send.
 - Time saved: hours → minutes.
 Brand impression: transformed.

 ## ❌ Not a Bulk Processor

-SETI is not a mass-mailing tool.
+SPDET is not a mass-mailing tool.
 It does not take a single template and spray it to thousands of recipients.
 Each email is individually refined through the Stech Core API, ensuring ethical, honest, and personalized output.
 We deliver the value of genuine human connection, not just the quantity of messages processed.

 ## ❗ Notes & Risks